HELMEPA: Maritime Training Center

 The Maritime Sector of HELMEPA, is certified by Germanischer Lloyd and DNV GL, as a “Maritime Training Center for Pollution Prevention, Safety at Sea and Environmental Awareness”.

-HELMERA Junior
+HELMEPA Junior

 HELMEPA has launched public awareness campaigns and several environmental projects for the environmental awareness and education of schoolchildren through HELMEPA Junior.
 Since 1993, the program gives the opportunity to over 7,000 children throughout Greece, to become voluntarily Members, and be informed on how to take action towards the protection of the marine environment.
 In 2007, Rodi Kratsa-Tsagaropoulou, the Vice Chairperson of the European Parliament, praised the efforts of the children of CYMEPA, HELMEPA and TURMEPA and awarded them with commemorative diplomas at a ceremony at the office of the European Parliament in Athens.

 Clean Islands

 The special program aims to prevent pollution and protect the marine environment in islands by informing fishermen, local stakeholders and the wider public about the environmental effects of human carelessness.
 A protocol based on European and international standards, is used to record litter, in order to help improve scientific knowledge of garbage on coasts and the seabed of island regions in Greece.